paulista22/retail-analysis/README.md

 **Finding 3: Top Market and Products**
 Germany is the top-selling country; best-selling categories are Bed Bath Table, Health Beauty, and Watches & Gift.
 ![Data diagram](6.Dashboards/Analysis%20of%20sales%20team.png)

+### General Conclusions

+**Key Markets Identified:** Germany, France, and the Netherlands account for the majority of sales and orders, highlighting priority geographic regions for commercial strategies.

+**High-Value Customer Segments:** The highest-spending customer is male, aged 20-40, allowing targeted marketing campaigns and promotions.

+**Product Performance and Satisfaction:** The top-selling categories (“Bed Bath Table,” “Health Beauty,” and “Sports Leisure”) do not match the highest-rated products, indicating an opportunity to improve customer experience.

+**Strong Operational Performance:** Most orders (91.89%) are delivered on time, with a minimal cancellation rate (0.63%), although certain months (e.g., March 2024) show delivery delays.

+**Sales Trends:** There is a strong positive correlation between order volume and total revenue, confirming that the segments with the most orders also generate the highest sales.
+BorealBloom and Germany stand out as key contributors.

+**Stable Purchase Behavior:** Average cart value remains steady between €125 and €145, and most customers prefer credit cards, which allows for predictable revenue and payment strategy planning.

+### Strategic Recommendations

+**Optimize Inventory and Logistics:** Analyze the causes of delays in specific months (like March) to reduce late deliveries and enhance customer experience.

+**Increase Satisfaction in High-Volume Categories:** Implement improvements in “Bed Bath Table,” “Health Beauty,” and “Sports Leisure” to align high sales volumes with customer satisfaction.

+**Focus Marketing by Geography and Segment:** Prioritize campaigns in Germany, France, and the Netherlands, targeting male customers aged 20-40 who contribute the most revenue.

+**Promote Top Products in Key Markets:** Boost sales of Bed Bath Table, Health Beauty, and Watches & Gift in Germany, where demand is already strong.

+**Strengthen Preferred Payment Methods:** Maintain and promote credit card payment options, which account for 73% of transactions.

+**Continuous Store Performance Monitoring:** Evaluate the performance of stores like BorealBloom to replicate best practices across other locations.